radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **Tittle**: You can set the title of the component.
 * **Sql**: Opens a modal window where you can build your own sql statement.
 * **ValuePrefix**: You can set a prefix for the displayed data.
+* **ValueSuffix**: You can set a suffix for the displayed data.
+* **AnimateClass**: Allows you to choose between the different types of animation for the presentation of the data.
+* **Link**: Allows you to specify the view to which it will be redirected when clicking on the component.
+* **Short Description**: Allows you to enter a small description for the presentation of the data